locationtech/geomesa/docs/user/datastores.rst

 GeoMesa provides several GeoTools-compatible data stores for several distributed column-oriented databases, as well as the Kafka messaging system.
-These data stores are described in the following chapters.
+These data stores are described in the following chapters:

+ * :doc:`/user/accumulo/index`
+ * :doc:`/user/kafka/index`
+ * :doc:`/user/hbase/index`
+ * :doc:`/user/bigtable/index`
+ * :doc:`/user/cassandra/index`

 More information on using GeoTools can be found in the `GeoTools user guide <http://docs.geotools.org/stable/userguide/>`__.

-The sections below describe features and caveats common to all GeoMesa GeoTools data stores.
+The sections below describe features and caveats common to all GeoMesa data stores.

 .. _reserved-words: